capaj/socket.io-rpc/readme.md

 [![NPM badge](https://nodei.co/npm/socket.io-rpc.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/socket.io-rpc/)
 [![Dependency Status](https://david-dm.org/capaj/socket.io-rpc.svg)](https://david-dm.org/capaj/socket.io-rpc) [![devDependency Status](https://david-dm.org/capaj/socket.io-rpc/dev-status.svg)](https://david-dm.org/capaj/socket.io-rpc#info=devDependencies)

-Has an isomorphic(browser or node) client library(which sits in separate [repo](https://github.com/capaj/socket.io-rpc-client)/[npm package](https://www.npmjs.com/package/socket.io-rpc-client)).
+Has an isomorphic(browser or node) client library, which sits in separate [repo](https://github.com/capaj/socket.io-rpc-client)/[npm package](https://www.npmjs.com/package/socket.io-rpc-client)).
-Client side library has to be consumed with a package manager like [JSPM](https://github.com/jspm/jspm-cli)/webpack/browserify.
+Client library has to be consumed with a package manager like [JSPM](https://github.com/jspm/jspm-cli)/webpack/browserify-no official support for a regular script tag.

 It is a minimalistic remote procedure call(RPC/RMI) library bootstrapped on socket.io.
 Main purpose is to make it more easier to structure your async code for browser-server realtime interaction.
 Typical example is when you need to call a function on the server from client and get the return value from that function back to the client.
 With raw socket.io, you need to register few events and emit them at the right moment.
 This can get complicated quite easily, especially for async operations and error handling.
 Thanks to promises(and try/catch for sync operations), this library knows when a computation on the other end failed/suceeded.